Sorry, you need to enable JavaScript to visit this website.

 In Clifton Hill, Ontario, this marvellous wheel rises 53 metres above ground and offers spectacular views of Niagara Falls, including Horseshoe Falls and American Falls.

-Take this ride during the day if you want to see the falls and surrounds or at night if you prefer the lights of Clifton Hill and the Niagara horizon.
+Take this ride during the day if you want to see the falls and surroundings or at night if you prefer the lights of Clifton Hill and the Niagara horizon.

 2. Melbourne Star, Australia